Melatonin, Glaucoma and Intraocular Pressure: Initial IOP Results

 My physician also cautioned me that theoreticallly, melatonin could increase intraocular pressure and the risk of glaucoma, age-related maculopathy and myopia (1), or retinal damage (2) due to effects on photoreceptor renewal in the eye.
 This is thought to be possible with high doses of melatonin.
 However, I do not believe these effects have ever actually been seen.

 What has been seen is that melatonin may actually decrease intraocular pressure (3, 4).
 Furthermore, it has been proposed that melatonin may be protective against the optic nerve damage characteristic of glaucoma (5).
 That's why my physician agreed that we could investigate it as a possible therapy for my glaucoma.
 Keep in mind that the research in this area is preliminary.
-There are no studies on melatonin and glaucoma as far as I know.
-The only study was done on healthy people.
+There are now some studies on melatonin and glaucoma but in one early study of healthy people, supplementing with 0.5 mg of melatonin lowered intraocular pressure (3).
+That's the result that prompted me to try my own IOP-melatonin experiment with my own tonometer.

 I have pigmentary glaucoma.
 So what happended when I took my first dose of melatonin?
 I took 2.5 mg sublingually.
 Within an hour, my IOP had fallen by 26%.
 By bedtime, 5 hours later, my IOP had fallen 46%.
 Of course part of that decline is normal.
 My IOP is always lower around bedtime.
 So the information that seems most relevant to me is the 26% decrease within an hour of taking the melatonin.